druglogics/pydruglogics/docs/_sources/train_and_predict.rst.txt

 Stable states are fixed-point attractors where the system remains indefinitely, representing steady biological conditions.

-Trap spaces are subsets of states the system cannot leave, encompassing stable states and recurring cycles, and provide insight into invariant network behaviors.
+Trap spaces are subsets of states the system cannot leave, encompassing stable states and recurring cycles, and provide insight into network behaviors.

 In the pipeline,  `MPBN <https://mpbn.readthedocs.io/>`_ and `PyBoolNet <https://pyboolnet.readthedocs.io/en/master/>`_ packages are used to compute stable states and trap spaces.

-**Example of adding the attractor calculation method:**
+**Example of adding the attractor calculation methods:**

 .. code-block:: python
    :class: copybutton